Ohio State vs. Akron NCAA Football Odds, Plays and Insights | September 25, 2021

 Akron Stats and Trends

-- Akron's games this year have hit the over on two of three set point totals (66.7%).
+- Akron's games this season have gone over the total in two out of three opportunities (66.7%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.